How long does a project

 a series of

-What’s Not Working?
+What’s The Problem?
 Calls and face-to-face planning

 sessions.